Mads Gilbert: Boycott of Médecins Sans Frontières

 Gilbert criticized and encouraged people to boycott Médecins Sans Frontières in 2006 for not taking a position on conflicts, saying he would "not give a dime" to the annual Norwegian TV-aksjonen, a national collection charity of the state broadcaster NRK.

 Previously, in 2001, the leader of the Norwegian branch of Médecins Sans Frontières had sharply criticised Gilbert for voicing support to the 11 September terror attacks, stating that doctors with "such attitudes" could "never become a member of the organisation".
 On being a doctor as well as a politician, Gilbert has said the two roles are indistinguishable, and that "there is little in medicine that isn't politics".

 Gilbert also worked against the training of new Norwegian medical personnel assigned to the ISAF forces in Afghanistan.
 His activism resulted in the ceasing of training of medical personnel at his medical department, and a following shortfall of qualified doctors in both the Norwegian military force and humanitarian effort in Afghanistan.

+Speech in South Africa

+In a speech held in South Africa, Gilbert drew criticism for his statements on the 2023 Hamas-led attack on Israel.
+He described the Hamas forces as brave: "That is what happened when the Palestinian resistance broke out of Gaza and attacked the occupier on his own ground.
+They all ran away because they could not face a real fight between soldiers face to face.
+They only manage remote warfare—in a tank, in a jet fighter, in a drone control room, or at a distance.
+Meanwhile, the Palestinian resistance, which I support, is brave, and they meet the enemy on the ground, man to man".